 While a random or scheduled rotation of roles may seem fair, this can backfire.
 The rookie may end up resenting you if you make them responsible for notes on something they’re brand-new to.
-It’s probably also not good to assign a duty to someone who’s responsible for handling emergencies and may have to step out mid-call.
+It’s probably also not good to assign a duty to someone responsible for handling emergencies and may have to step out mid-call.

-Start With a Positive
+5. Start With a Positive

-While you don’t want to overdo it and seem insincere, it’s nice to acknowledge when a great job has been done, or special effort has been made.
+While you don’t want to overdo it and seem insincere, it’s nice to acknowledge when a great job has been done, or a special effort has been made.
 If a particular group or individual just accomplished something big, open with that, even if it’s not super relevant to the call.
 You can also give a shout-out to someone fresh back from a big business trip, or maybe an entire office if they’re hopping on from a timezone where it’s still early in the morning.
 This can set a positive tone for an otherwise draining call.

-Don’t make this part too long, though, otherwise it just wastes time.
-Also be careful to avoid showering the same people with praise every single call, as this can backfire and decrease morale in others.
+Don’t make this part too long, though.
+Otherwise, it just wastes time.
+Also, be careful to avoid showering the same people with praise every single call, as this can backfire and decrease morale in others.

-Avoid Detailed Troubleshooting
+6. Avoid Detailed Troubleshooting

 Staying on-topic is obviously a goal for conference calls, but sometimes you run into tricky situations where someone’s question is on-topic, but it’s complicated or very specific to their situation.
-If it’s not at all applicable to others on the call, don’t be afraid to answer with “That’s a tricky one that’s pretty specific to the [insert city here] office.
+If it’s not at all applicable to others on the call, don’t be afraid to answer with, “That’s a tricky one that’s pretty specific to the [insert city here] office.
 Can we discuss this offline?”

-Put the Least-Important Topics at the End
+7. Put the Least-Important Topics at the End

-While the goal is always to have a conference call end on time, there are some days when technical issues or complicated problems might make it take longer.
+While the goal is always to have a conference call ends on time, there are some days when technical issues or complicated problems might make it take longer.
 It's also possible that an emergency will pop up, forcing at least one person to jump off the call.